Questions & Answers

 Question:

-I am going to cook Risotto.
+I am going to cook some Risotto for my family.
 How is Arborio rice different from Converted rice?
-Thank you, - Ruby (2/27/02)
+T hank you, – Ruby (2/27/02)

 Answer:

-risotto (rih-SAW-toh) - Risotto is actually an Italian cooking technique used for a native Italian rice, Arborio.
+Risotto (rih-SAW-toh) – Risotto is actually an Italian cooking technique used for a native Italian rice, Arborio Rice.
 This old world method involves stirring hot liquid little by little into the rice for about 20 minutes, which will create a dish unlike any other rice recipe you have tried.
 Risotto is prepared this way and served immediately to preserve the unique, gourmet texture of a very creamy sauce around al dente, pasta-like rice kernels.
-The center of rice cooking is in the Po Valley in the Northeastern corner of Italy.
-It is where the Arborio rice is grown.
-It is considered the classic rice dish of Piedmont, Lombardy, and Veneto regions of Northern Italy.